 There is no factory which can manufacture a product without generating any waste.
-This is true to our body which is a living cellular factory and for other organisms as well.
-Wastes are generated at regular intervals from the bodies of many organisms.
+This is true of our body which is a cellular factory too.
+And for other organisms as well.
+Wastes are generated at regular intervals from the bodies of most organisms.
 This raise questions like.